 Download the Application for AVID, then turn it in to your Middle School Office.

 Freshman year AVID is an introduction to the basic skills students will be practicing and developing in their AVID class over the course of the next four years: critical reading, writing, note taking, planning and organization.
 Students are introduced to the various processes and procedures of the AVID class, including collaborative “Tutorials” twice a week, Cornell note taking and Friday binder checks.
 Students also familiarize themselves with the Monta Vista environment through a variety of activities.
-In addition, by engaging in various career exploration activities (using Naviance amongst other tools), they will begin the journey leading ultimately to the college application process Senior year.
+In addition they will begin the journey leading ultimately to the college application process Senior year.
 In this year, and in each proceeding year, students will also visit at least one college campus via an AVID field trip.

 Sophomore year AVID builds on - and reinforces - the skills and processes introduced Freshman year.
 Reading and writing increase in complexity, and students continue to work on deconstructing prompts and responding critically and appropriately.
 Students will continue the college application journey, but the focus will shift to more of the nuts-and-bolts of preparing for the college application process.
-Students will also begin a multi-year process of preparing for standardized tests, including taking the PSAT in the Fall.
 They will also begin exploring potential colleges based on their career interests explored during Freshman year.